fusioncharts/dev_centre_docs/chart-guide/standard-charts/multi-series-charts.md

 ## Multi-series Area Chart

 To render a multi-series area chart the same use case as above, set the `type` to `msarea`.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=MSArea "@@open-newtab") page of multi-series area 2D chart.

 A multi-series area chart looks like: